IEEE-EMBS-Manipal/2023-RnP-Artificial_Intelligence/Task-1/README.md

 ## Programming [Python]

-It is recommended to use Python since it's the most widely used and has excellent support in building and training models with it's libraries and frameworks such as Tensorflow, Keras, PyTorch, etc.
+It is recommended to use Python since it's the most widely used and has excellent support in building and training models with its libraries and frameworks such as Tensorflow, Keras, PyTorch, etc.

 - Accessing and Installations
   - If you're using locally, Install Anaconda